 - Top Tips for Surviving and Thriving in Law School.This useful guide was designed by Fasken Martineau.
 It provides tips to help students adapt to law school and achieve their academic goals.

 - The University of Ottawa Health Promotion organizes weekly wellness activities, such as yoga, meditation, and pet therapy.
 The schedule is available here.

-- Free Weekly Yoga for Law Students, presented by the CLSS, is offered on Thursdays from 11:45am-12:45pm in FTX316 on the following dates: November 2, November 9, November 16, November 23, November 30, and December 7.
+- Free Weekly Yoga for Law Students, presented by the CLSS, is offered on Wednesday throughout the winter term from 11:45am-12:45pm in FTX413.
 All levels/abilities are welcome.
 Bring your yoga mat!
 If you do not have a yoga mat, they will be provided at the class.